 Warehouse managers have applied this same logic to their walking path optimization projects.
 At the beginning of a shift, workers take off in random directions while their locations are tracked in real-time.
 The workers who take the best route finish the work fastest and the next set of employees are dispatched down the same path.

 Overall, walking path optimization improves warehouse operations by completing jobs faster, which impacts your bottom line.
 The faster items are picked, the faster they can get to customers.
-And, faster pick times means more orders picked and with fewer resources.
+And, faster pick times mean more orders picked and with fewer resources.

 For instance, an optimized pick path means items are secured sooner, limiting the chances of theft, damage, or loss due to excessive time in the staging area.
 Moreover, the sooner items are put away, the sooner they can be picked and delivered to customers.

-A single item job order refers to the variety of items, not the number of items.
+A single-item job order refers to the variety of items, not the number of items.
 In other words, you’re not picking one item (e.g., one orange).
-You’re picking a batch of the same item (e.g., 100 oranges).
-This sounds straightforward enough, but there are ways to optimize even single item job order picking (and packing!) within your warehouse.
+Instead, you’re picking a batch of the same item (e.g., 100 oranges).
+This sounds straightforward enough, but there are ways to optimize even single-item job order picking within your warehouse.

-With a warehouse management system, you can automate the process of picking single item job orders.
-Here’s an example for picking XYZ widgets:
+With a warehouse management system, you can automate the process of picking single-item job orders.
+Here’s an example of picking XYZ widgets:

 - Select an order (XYZ widget)